What Happens to my Recycling?

 Your paper is taken to a bulking point to await transportation to the reprocessor.
 It is taken to Shotton Paper Mill (part of UPM Kymmene) in North Wales, where it is pulped and made into newsprint, which can be sold, used and recycled many more times.

-Baled bottles are taken to ECO Plastics Ltd. PET bottles are washed and flaked and used to produce a food grade pellet (rPET) that is sold to a range of high quality end markets.
+Plastic packaging is sent to Jayplas for reprocessing.
+PET bottles are washed and flaked and used to produce a food grade pellet (rPET) that is sold to a range of high quality end markets.
 Other bottles are granulated to be made, by other companies, into a wide variety of products such as fleeces, recycling boxes, composters, watering cans, guttering, and the filling material for winter jackets.

 What happens to Refillable Gas Canisters?